mattblovell/kodi_panel/README.rst

 I liked the first version of kodi_panel, but the TN (twisted nematic) LCD I used had a pretty small viewing angle.
-One doesn't tend to notice this when sitting at a desk immediately in front of the display, but it ends up being more noticeable sitting across the living room.
-So, I really wanted to try an IPS display.
+One doesn't tend to notice this when sitting at a desk immediately in front of the display, but it ends up being pretty obvious sitting across the living room.
+I therefore really wanted to try an IPS display!

 I ended up getting both another SPI-connected 3.5-inch IPS display *and* a 4-inch HDMI IPS panel.
 Getting the 3.5-inch ILI9486 display working required extending